dinuxbg/gnupru/testing/README.md

 All the steps for testing and finding regressions in PRU toolchain have been automated with a simple set of scripts.
 See the [BuildBot](./BUILDBOT.md) section for instructions how to run those scripts on your computer.

-[I])(https://github.com/dinuxbg/) run those exact same scripts to generate the reports for https://gcc.gnu.org/pipermail/gcc-testresults/ , and also to get warnings about newly introduced test failures.
+Those exact same scripts are used to generate the reports for https://gcc.gnu.org/pipermail/gcc-testresults/ , and also to raise warnings about newly introduced test failures.

 ## Internals Of Cross-Toolchain Testing